 Apple Fruit benefits-

-Beta cells produce insulin in the body and are mostly found damaged in people with type 2 diabetes.
+- Apples are rich in polyphenols that prevent beta-cell damage in the pancreas.
+Beta cells produce insulin in the body and are mostly damaged because of type 2 diabetes.

-- Apples have anti-inflammatory compounds and antioxidants that can play a role in regulating immune responses and protect against asthma.
+- Apples contain anti-inflammatory compounds and antioxidants that help regulate immune responses.
+They also provide protection against asthma.

 Irritable bowel syndrome